 These easy, breezy wipes require next to no effort.
 Drenched in AHAs to exfoliate and lift away the top layer of dead skin cells and debris, as well as a subtle tanning agent, they basically do the work of your skincare regimen and tanning routine in one.
 Use every a few days to build up a suitable glow.

-Institut Esthederm's face tanner feels just like a moisturiser, and contains hydrating cellular water.
-The real kicker, though, is that it's completely noncomedogenic, so you needn't worry about it clogging pores, even in hot, humid weather.
+Institut Esthederm's face tanner feels just like a moisturizer and contains hydrating cellular water.
+The real kicker, though, is that it's completely non-comedogenic, so you needn't worry about it clogging pores, even in hot, humid weather.

-Not only is the gel texture of Lancôme's face tanner super refreshing, but it lays down a layer of almost juicy bronze-toned colour that looks in equal parts healthy and authentic.
+Not only is the gel texture of Lancôme's face tanner super refreshing, but it also provides a layer of almost juicy bronze-toned color that looks equal parts healthy and authentic.

 You can actually use Isle of Paradise's Self Tanning Water all over the body, but it works especially well on the face.
-Green colour pigments will dial down any redness, while realistic-looking tanning agents will develop into a dreamy glow over a few hours.
-Spritz on and be sure to gently buff around the nose, eyes and mouth with a soft muslin cloth.
+Green color pigments will dial down any redness, while realistic-looking tanning agents will develop into a dreamy glow over a few hours.
+Spritz on and be sure to gently buff around the nose, eyes, and mouth with a soft muslin cloth.

-Another droplet formula, Clarin's tanner works in tandem with whatever moisturiser you're loving at the moment.
+Another droplet formula, Clarin's tanner works in tandem with whatever moisturizer you're loving at the moment.

 If you're looking for a noncommittal way to tan the face, try Clinique's bronzing jelly.
-It's more like a liquid bronzer that you can either use to contour by buffing into the hollows of the cheeks, or use a pea-sized amount in lieu of foundation over the entirety of the face for a tan that could easily pass as a week spent in Mykonos.
+It's more like a liquid bronzer that you can either use to contour by buffing into the hollows of the cheeks or in lieu of foundation over the entirety of the face for a tan that could easily pass as a week spent in Mykonos.

 The face just not enough for you?
 These self-tanners look so real no one will be able to tell the difference.